-(Light bars are proportion of known nest sites with attending adults, dark bars are proportion of sites producing young) D. Mossop, Briana Tetlichi, A.Frost, G.Poile Support: YRC, VGFN 9.
+D. Mossop (data) S. VanDelft(student assistant) Support: TGP, YTG, STEP, 9.
 Environmental Monitoring at the Yukon Wildlife Preserve This project was an initiative to establish a suite of data bases that would track the progress of various indicator species at the Yukon Wildlife Preserve near Whitehorse.
 College students Kawina Robichaud, and Chandelle King have used Northern Research Institute grants to do most of the field work and used the work for credit in a directed studies course at the college.
 Progress: Eight sets of protocols were carried out, b) a standard 'plant watch' program, c) a bird 'feeder watch'. d) a butterfly monitoring transect, e) a winter track count transect, f) a standardized wildlife sighting protocol, g) Standard frog watch, h) waterfowl counts.
-In the current year Chandelle advanced the work into a directed research project of nest parasites in our nest boxes under the direction of YC instructor Dr. K. Aitken, YC.
-Chandelle King, D.Mossop, K. Aitken Support: YRC(funding), YWP 10.
+In 2014 Chandelle advanced the work into a directed research project of nest parasites in our nest boxes under the direction of YC instructor Dr. K. Aitken, YC.
+In the current year she continued monitoring with a supporting grant from the Yukon College research fund.
+Chandelle King, D.Mossop, K. Aitken Support: YC(funding), YWP 10.
 Breeding status of American Kestrel, -- Yukon wide

 Breeding numbers of American Kestrel have collapsed alarmingly in the last decade.
 This project uses artificial cavities to track the status of the species;.
 The work is part of a larger effort examining the status of American Kestrels across North America.
 Boreal Owls and other larger cavity nesters like Bufflehead ducks are also involved with an overall objective to understand these species' interrelationships to 'true old growth'.
-Progress: In the current year we re-checked 95 nest boxes for use.
-Kestrel numbers seemed to improve slightly: 5 breeding pairs were found (up from one pair in 2013).
+Progress: In the current year we re-checked 78 nest boxes for use.
+Kestrel numbers seemed to improve slightly: 7 breeding pairs were found (up from one pair in 2013 and 5 pairs last year).
 Reporting:

 2010.
 Why are American Kestrels (Falco sparvarius) declining in N.A.?
 Evidence from nest box programs."
 Smallwood ed: 12 authors: Journal of Raptor Research 43(4):274-282.
-(J.A Smallwood sr. author) D.Mossop, G.Poile Support: WCBP 13.
-Wetland Assessment: Changes occurring on the Crow Flats -- OLD CROW
+(J.A Smallwood sr. author)

+D.Mossop, S.VanDelft Support: WCBP

+c) Specimen Data collections: